TauConsortium/variant-visualizer/README.md

 ```

 By default, the app runs on `http://127.0.0.1:8050`
-You can change the port number if 8050 is being used
+You can change the port number if 8050 is being used, or if you want to re-lauch the app, you can reset the 8050 port by doing `lsof -i :8050`

 ### Usage